Policies and Procedures

 Note: It is the applicant's responsibility to request that official transcripts of previous study be mailed directly to the Admissions Office.
 High school transcripts must be received prior to consideration of the application.

 Official application forms for White Mountains Community College are available at high school guidance offices, at the college, or from the college's website.
-A $20 non-refundable application fee is required.
-The application fee is waived for Jobs for New Hampshire Graduates when the application is accompanied by a letter from the NH Community College Commissioner.
-Running Start students are also eligible for an application fee waiver.

 Please Note: Homeschool students are encouraged to apply for admission to White Mountains Community College.
 They are expected to meet the same admission requirements as other applicants and to document the academic work they have completed.
 Because the nature of home-schooling is inherently unique to each student, the college requires appropriate documentation to determine admission as follows: